- Effective Date: October 1, 2014

 School/tub level officials provide oversight and are responsible for ensuring that local units abide by this policy and accompanying procedures when processing cost transfers.
 School/tub level officials are also responsible for the approval of all, over 90-day1 cost transfers before submission to OSP.
 School/tub level officials grant authorized approver designation to local level managing units.
-If a school/tub level official does not grant a local level managing unit authorized approver status to approve under 90-day1 cost transfers, then the school/tub level official will determine whether the school/ tub or OSP will approve.
-Individual schools/tubs may be more restrictive; consult your local school/tub level official for guidance.
+If a school/tub level official does not grant a local level managing unit authorized approver status to approve under 90-day1 cost transfers, then the school/tub level official will approve.
+Consult your local school/tub level official for guidance.

 Office for Sponsored Programs (OSP) is responsible for maintaining the policy and accompanying procedures, addressing questions regarding the policy, approving over 90-day1 cost transfers, and approving under 90-day cost transfers in the absence of a school or local authorized approver.

 Cost Transfer Policy

 Cost transfers that are generally unallowable include those transfers that affect:

 - a previously submitted financial report;